RohinSidharth/Windows-Patching-Assistant/README.md

 Double clicking a record on the monitoring screen will select it and activate the individual server control panel on the bottom.
 This gives you the ability to do micro management on that machine.

-The “Enable Options” check box on the right side panel will grant you the ability to Push patches (if available to be pushed) and Reboot servers (if reboot is pending and no patches are installing/waiting) automatically on all the machines on the main monitoring screen.
+The “Enable Options” check box on the right side panel will grant you the ability to Install patches (if available to be Installed on the target software center) and Reboot servers (if reboot is pending and no patches are installing/waiting) automatically on all the machines on the main monitoring screen.
 [Use with caution as this setting applies to all machines].

+NOTE:
+The App does not come with a certificate, hence your machine will warn you that this is 'Suspicious'.

-In case this is not running on your machine, you may have to set the PowerShell Execution policy correctly.
+If you are running the Ps1 version from Powershell, you may have to set the PowerShell Execution policy correctly.
 Usually, setting it to ‘unrestricted’ would work.